Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Generalised geodesic lines

 \section{Generalised geodesic lines}

 Let $\gls{gengeod}$ be the space of $1$-Lipschitz maps $w:\RR\to X$ which are isometric on a closed interval and locally constant outside it.\footnote{that is, constant on each complementary component} This space has been introduced by Bartels and L\"uck in \cite{BarLuc12}, to which we refer for the following basic properties.
 The elements of $\gengeod X$ are called the {\em generalised geodesic lines} of $X$.
-We endow $\gengeod X$ with the distance $\gls{distGchechX}$ defined by
+Any geodesic segment or ray of $X$ will be considered as an element of $\gengeod X$, by extending it continuously to $\RR$ as locally constant outside its domain of definition.